tuupola/instrument/README.md

 $ composer require tuupola/instrument
 ```

-After installing connect Instrument to your database and start sending data.
+You also must have access to [InfluxDB](https://influxdata.com/) database to store the data.
+After installing connect to your database and start sending metrics.

 ``` php
 require __DIR__ . "/vendor/autoload.php";